oasis-main/oasis-rpi/README.md

 Note: We focus on integrating a faily standard set of popular AC relays for powering high-power electronic appliances.
 Assemble the AC Relay & Power Circuit at your own risk.
 Wiring up alternating current from power mains is extremely dangerous, so much that a single mistake can lead to serious injury or even death!
 Because of this, we recommend doing the AC part of this project only if you are an INTERMEDIATE to ADVANCED engineer only.
 If you or someone on your team does not have experience working with high voltage, please consult a professional electrician before doing so.
 You can also sub out any normally-closed DC relay which will take a digital, or simply deploy the camera and sensor modules separately for data collection without power control.
 You can choose what you use!

-oasis-cpu comes with imaging capabilities that make us of the Raspberry Pi's built-in camera stack.
+oasis-rpi comes with imaging capabilities that make us of the Raspberry Pi's built-in camera stack.
 You can view these utilities in the "imaging" folder, and toggle the NDVI in feature_toggles,json(more on this next), which is an image analysis technique that can be used to diagnose plant health in the near-infrared using the Pi Noir Camera.

 Finally, edit "feature_toggles.json" in 'configs' to tell the system what capabilities you are using (and which ones you are not, as they are not set up).
 The ones listed here are currently available.
 Please see the minions folder for compatible microcontroller programs.